nexiality/documentation/commands/web/executeScript(var,script).md

 ### Parameter(s)

 - **var** - the variable to hold any return value from the executed script.
 - **script** - the script to execute.
-Note that Sentry does not provide any syntactical or semantic validation of the script.
+Note that Nexial does not provide any syntactical or semantic validation of the script.

 ### Example

-Script:
+Script:<br/>
 ![](image/executeScript_01.png)

-Output:
+Output:<br/>
 The script would execute and the browser thus react accordingly

 ### See Also